Marto123Col/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Course Project

-Run analysis.R rutine do the following Sub processes:
+run_analysis.R rutine do the following Sub processes:

 - Read the files
 - Extract the mean and std features